raoulraft/multi-agent-fanet-offload/README.md

 The state of the zone changes (from 0 to 1 and viceversa).
 This in turn also causes the packet arrival rate from the zones to change.
 Also, *Time.Matrix.update_matrix( )* is called, in order to schedule the next change zone state event

 ###### End of run
-When env.t reaches its maximum value, which is usually set inside input.py, env.step returns *done = True* (in addition to the usual next_state and reward).
-When this happens, *env.save_history( )* is called, which saves the main episode metrics in *wandb*.
+When env.t reaches its maximum value, env.step returns *done = True* (in addition to the usual next_state and reward).
+When this happens, the main episode metrics are saved in *wandb*.

 ### Time Matrix
 The way the time matrix works is the following: